00Spido00/ghost/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-sql
+vbnet

-Feel free to copy this code block and paste it directly into your `README.md` file on GitHub!
-Remember to update the repository URL with your actual GitHub link.
+You can paste this content directly into your `README.md` file.
+Don't forget to replace the repository URL with the correct one if needed!

 ChatGPT can make mistakes.
 Check important info.